hapax/hapax.github.io/assets/chuzenji.md

 The town has other, less disquieting, familiars.
-Along the main road is *Lake Garden* (レイク・ガ－デ ン), a sprawling frontage once offering travellers the trifold amenities of omiyage, teppenyaki, and hotel.
+Along the main road is *Lake Garden* (レイク・ガ－デ ン), a sprawling complex once offering the trifold amenities of *omiyage* (souvenirs), teppenyaki, and hotel.
-Long abandoned, *Lake Garden* now offers little more than a dereliction of weeds, rust, and lace curtains that Hideo Nakata might approve of.
+Long abandoned, it now offers little more than a dereliction of weeds, rust, and lace curtains that Hideo Nakata might approve of.
-The box-like hotel is guarded by two inexplicable objects: a large stone toad and a wooden owl.
+The box-like hotel is guarded by two inexplicable objects: a stone toad and a wooden own.
+The toad is huge, coarse, and discoloured by mould, and whose obscenely sightless eyes remind of the subterranean dogs of "The Tinderbox".

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake11.png" />